Cocaine and amphetamine regulated transcript: Tissue distribution

+CART as a marker of optic nerve head astrocytes

+Much of the current knowledge about astrocyte morphology and function has been derived from studies of gray matter protoplasmic astrocytes, while white matter fibrous astrocytes remain less characterized.
+A transcriptomic study using the RiboTag approach or Ribosome profiling, analyzed ribosome-associated mRNA from uninjured fibrous astrocytes in three regions: the unmyelinated optic nerve head, the myelinated optic nerve proper, and the corpus callosum.
+The analysis revealed that astrocytes from each region were transcriptionally distinct, with region-specific gene expression patterns and pathways.
+Differences in energy metabolism, particularly oxidative phosphorylation and mitochondrial protein translation, were identified as major distinguishing features.
+Optic nerve astrocytes also showed elevated expression of neuroinflammatory pathways compared to corpus callosum astrocytes.
+The study further identified CART prepropeptide as a novel marker of optic nerve head astrocytes, highlighting the functional diversity and heterogeneity of white matter astrocyte populations beyond what was previously recognized.

 Clinical significance

 Studies of CART(54–102) action in rat lateral ventricle and amygdala suggest that CART plays a role in anxiety-like behavior, induced by ethanol withdrawal in rats.
 Studies on CART knock-out mice indicates that CART modulates the locomotor, conditioned place preference and cocaine self-administration effects of psychostimulants.
 This suggests a positive neuromodulatory action of CART on the effects of psychostimulants in rats.
 CART is altered in the ventral tegmental area of cocaine overdose victims, and a mutation in the CART gene is associated with alcoholism.
 By inhibiting the rewarding effects of cocaine, CART has a potential use in treating cocaine addiction.

 CART peptides are inhibitors of food intake (anorectic) and closely associated with leptin and neuropeptide Y, two important food intake regulators.
 CART hypoactivity in the hypothalamus of depressed animals is associated with hyperphagia and weight gain.
 CART is thought to play a key role in the opioid mesolimbic dopamine circuit that modulates natural reward processes.
 CART also appears to play an important role in higher brain functions like cognition.